Skip to contents

 Sharing Trained AI

-Since the package is based on keras, tensorflow, and the transformer libraries, every trained AI can be shared with other educators and researchers.
+Since the package is based on ‘PyTorch’ and the transformer library, every trained AI can be shared with other educators and researchers.
 The package supports an easy use of pre-trained AI within R, but also provides the possibility to export trained AI to other environments.

 Using a pre-trained AI for classification only requires the classifier and the corresponding text embedding model.
-Use Aifeducation Studio or just load both to R and start predictions.
-Vignette 02a Using Aifeducation Studio describes how to use the user interface.
-Vignette 02b Classification Tasks describes how to save and load the objects with R syntax.
-In vignette 03 Sharing and Using Trained AI/Models you can find a detailed guide on how to document and share your models.
+Use AI for Education Studio or just load both to R and start predictions.
+Vignette 02 Using the graphical user interface Aifeducation - Studio describes how to use the user interface.
+Vignette 03 Using R syntax describes how to save and load the objects with R syntax.
+In vignette 05 Sharing and Using Trained AI/Models you can find a detailed guide on how to document and share your models.

 Tutorial and Guides